 Plankton Investigations: Students learn how to use scientific instruments and discover the microscopic organisms that are vital to the marine food chain.

-Advanced Wind Energy 201 (STEM): In this program students explore and test the factors an engineer considers when developing a wind turbine.
+Advanced Wind Energy 201 (STEM): In this program, students explore and test the factors an engineer considers when developing a wind turbine.
 They are tasked with determining the number blades, blade design and discover how integrating gears and gear ratio will change power output.
 Their goal is to engineer a wind turbine that can power a small light bulb and produces more energy than their classmates.
 This STEM program focuses on engineering and math.

 Solar Science (STEM): Discover and discuss solar power as an energy resource.
 Students design, build and evaluate a solar device and discover how solar panels maximize efficiency.
-In this program they construct solar cars or airboats.
+In this program, they construct solar cars or airboats.

-Climate Clues (STEM): Discover greenhouse gases and their role in the atmosphere.
+Climate Clues (STEM): Discover greenhouse gasses and their role in the atmosphere.
 Explore the impact of ocean acidification on marine organisms and learn what happens to the ocean's waters as carbon dioxide increases in the atmosphere.
 This program includes three short labs related to each topic.

 Geothermal -- It’s Hot and Cold (STEM): In this program, students discover that we can use the Earth’s heat to warm and cool our homes.
 Students learn about geothermal energy and work collaboratively to build their own geothermal closed-loop system.
 They can decide how they are going to build their system and whether they are trying to use Earth’s heat to cool or warm their “home.”
 The group will then compete to determine who built the most efficient system.

 Ocean Currents: Students discover how convection currents work and why they are important in a marine ecosystem.
 The program includes a lab in order to learn about density and why this is an important factor that drives currents.